clockworklabs/spacetimedb-python-sdk/readme.md

-# SpaceTimeDB Python SDK
+# SpaceTimeDB SDK for Python

-The SpacetimeDB Python SDK is a software development kit (SDK) designed to simplify the interaction with SpacetimeDB server modules.
+The SpacetimeDB SDK is a software development kit (SDK) designed to simplify the interaction with SpacetimeDB server modules.

 ## Key Features